JeffHeck/SchoolDataProject/pagesManual/SchoolBoardRacesReport/report_school_board_races.md

 ___

-## School districts that have 0 candidates for at least 1 of their school board races
+## School districts that have 0 candidates for at least 1 of their school board seats

 |District|District|District|
 |------|------|------|